vivek-gurumoorthy/kickstarter-analysis/README.md

 ## Results

 - What are two conclusions you can draw about the Outcomes based on Launch Date?
+- 1) In the months of May, June, and July, the number of successful theater outcomes skyrockets, indicating that theater crowdfunding may be most successful in the late spring and early Summer.
+- 2) Contrarily, in winter months such as December, January, and February, the number of successful campaigns is significanty reduced and a much larger proportion of failed theater outcomes appears, suggesting that winter months may be less than optimal for these crowdfunding efforts.

 - What can you conclude about the Outcomes based on Goals?